AICoE/sesheta/README.md

 - size/XL: 500-999
 - size/XXL: 1000+

+### Pull/Merge Requests requiring rebase

+If a 'needs-rebase' label is set on a Pull/Merge Request, a notification will be send out to the DevOps Channel.

 ## Deploying

 To deploy sesheta on an OpenShift cluster use the following Ansible command with required parameters: